Barry Phillips Speech from NI Equality & Diversity Awards 2018Posted in : Supplementary Articles NI on 25 March 2018

 If it’s right that in Northern Ireland we need bold decision takers be it in the political or business world then this has to be the best argument for diversity that can be made.

 I want to leave you all with a challenge this evening: to see if you can do some sort of homophilic exorcism on yourself!

 I’d like to invite you to step right out of your normal circle of people sometime this evening and go look for someone who is nothing like you!
 Find them at the bar, chase them in the toilets, introduce yourself to them in the queue later at the ticket machine in the car park – you’ll never get a better chance to improve the diversity of those in your world than tonight.
 We’ve got Columbians here, Latvians, Indians, West Indians, able bodied and not so able bodied, transsexuals, gay people, not so gay people, straight people, humanists, popular rists!
 The whole shebang!

 I like to play you now another video on behalf of the judges for the Awards tonight.

 Before I do this I’d just like to say:

 Lord Lieutenant, ladies and gentlemen, thank you for your attention.

 I really hope you have a great evening."

 If you're interested in trying out Legal-Island's popular Equality & Diversity in the Northern Ireland workplace eLearning module, fill in the form below for instant access...

-To get FREE Trial Access to Legal-Island's Equality & Diversity Online Training, simply complete the form and a member of our eLearning team will be in touch to discuss your training needs further.
+To get instant access to Legal-Island's Equality & Diversity Online Training, simply complete the form and a member of our eLearning team will be in touch to discuss your training needs further.